redis/redis-doc/topics/eval-intro.md

 ### `EVALSHA` in the context of pipelining

-Special care should be givenexecuting `EVALSHA` in the context of a [pipelined request](/topics/pipelining).
+Special care should be given executing `EVALSHA` in the context of a [pipelined request](/topics/pipelining).
 The commands in a pipelined request run in the order they are sent, but other clients' commands may be interleaved for execution between these.
 Because of that, the `NOSCRIPT` error can return from a pipelined request but can't be handled.